marepstein/sun-to-moon/README.md

 ![Image anchors 'MOON AND SUN'](https://i.imgur.com/oL0F346.png)

+### Installation:

+Clone or download the repo
+Run npm i in the CLI
+Run npm run serve in the CLI

 ### Overview:
-This was a paired project using Rect router and API to build an app.
-Ustin and I decided to create an astrology/astronomy themed app.
-A Web App that accurately shows the state and phase of the Sun and Moon in any place with a daily-updated horoscope.
+This was a paired project using Rect router, JavaScript and a public API to build an astro themed app.
+Moon and Sun is a Web App that accurately shows the state and phase of the Sun and Moon in any place with a daily-updated horoscope.

  We used an number of APIs to populate data, illustrated on a few pages linked together for a good UX.

+ ### Collaborator:

+ Ustin Vaskin

 ### Brief:
 ![Image anchors 'Suns and Moons'](https://i.imgur.com/0jQrBqp.png)

 * Render a React App in the browser;
-* API uses;
+* Public API uses;
 * Include separate HTML / scss / Components files;
 * Use React for DOM manipulation;
 * Deploy App online, using Github Pages, where the rest of the world can access it;
 * Use semantic markup for HTML and CSS (adhere to best practices).
+* A timeframe of 48 hours

 ### Technologies Used: